Hotel Manger

-The Hotel Manger (pronounced Mang-er as in hangar), renamed the Hotel Madison in 1959, was a hotel in Boston, Massachusetts, United States, that operated from 1930 to 1976.
+The Hotel Manger (pronounced Mang-er as in hangar), renamed the Hotel Madison in 1959, was a hotel in Boston, Massachusetts, United States, which operated from 1930 to 1976.
 It was attached to North Station and the Boston Garden.
 In 1983, the building was demolished to make way for the Thomas P. O'Neill Jr. Federal Building.

 Development

 On November 15, 1927, Homer Loring, chairman of the Boston & Maine Railroad, announced that plans had been finalized for the construction of a new North Station facility, which would include a sports arena, hotel, office building, and distributing terminal.
 On July 15, 1929, Manger Hotels and the Boston & Maine Railroad announced that the two parties had signed a contract for the construction of the hotel.
-B&M and Manger would each hold 50% of the stock in the building company and the hotel would be leased to a company owned by Julius Manger.
+B&M and Manger would each hold 50% of the stock in the building company, and the hotel would be leased to a company owned by Julius Manger.
 The cost of the building was to be $2.8 million.